happy-kaseem/mypages/README.md

 What took me as a developer the longest to understand are the following things:
 - the default language has a special significance and can be seen as the language like it is used in a single-language site
 - the user language is usually prefixed to the url (for example /home for the default language, /de/home for German etc.)
 - in the database, the multi-language field data is stored for the default language in the default location whereas the other languages use separate data-n columns (for example column `data` for the default English, column `data1012` for German, column `data1020` for the next language etc.) are added.
+Note that the nubers depend on the installation.
+They are the page ids for the corresponding languages.
 - at page rendering time, the fields are automatically filled either with the default language data or if available, the user language data for the language the user views the page for.

 # How does PW handle page requests